-The project will evolve through consultation with SADC member states and relevant stakeholders, including regional and basin networks, and organisations with successful similar experiences.
+The project evolved through consultation with SADC member states and relevant stakeholders, including regional and basin networks, and organisations with successful similar experiences.

-OneWorld activities will include developing the Terms of Reference for the NFGs, and identifying potential stakeholders.
-The project team will also assess specific training needs in order to design a relevant training course that will support the establishment and functioning of NFGs in the region.
+OneWorld activities include developing the Terms of Reference for the NFGs, and identifying potential stakeholders.
+The project team has assessed specific training needs in order to design a relevant training course that will support the establishment and functioning of NFGs in the region.

-The training course will take place through a blended learning approach (a combination of online materials and interactive training sessions, preferably face-to-face if possible, or through an online conferencing platform.)
+The training course took place through a blended learning approach (a combination of online materials and interactive training sessions, preferably face-to-face if possible, or through an online conferencing platform.)